mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ## How can I build my own Pipeline schema file for my Nextflow pipelines?

 The pipeline schema is based on [json-schema.org](https://json-schema.org/) syntax, with some additional conventions.
-It can quickly get very complex so do not recommend creating or editing this file manually.
+This can get complex, so we do not recommend creating or editing this file manually.

 Instead, we recommmend using tools from the [nf-core](https://nf-co.re/) project, which provides a toolset for developing Nextflow pipelines.

-Running the `nf-core schema build` command in your pipeline root directory will collect your pipeline parameters and give you interactive prompts about any missing or unexpected parameters.
-If no existing schema file is found, it will automatically create one for you.
+Running the `nf-core schema build` command in your pipeline root directory collects your pipeline parameters and gives you interactive prompts about missing or unexpected parameters.
+If no existing schema file is found, it will create one for you.

 For more information, please follow [this link](https://nf-co.re/tools/#build-a-pipeline-schema).